zwmcfarland/blockchain-demo/README.md

 # blockchain-demo
-Just doing some learning about blockchains.
+Just doing some learning about blockchains/python/flask.

+Source of all of this: https://hackernoon.com/learn-blockchains-by-building-one-117428612f46